lqueryvg/sud/readme.txt

     and a box.

-    When a cell value is known, the value can be removed from the candidates of all other cells in the cell's 3 associated constraint groups.
+    When a cell value is known, the value can be removed from the candidates of all other cells in the cell's 3 constraint groups.

 Listeners

-    When a cell is changed the cell can call other objects to notify them of the change.
+    When a cell is changed the cell can notify other objects of the change.
-    Objects register themselves with the cells to say that they are interested.
+    Objects register themselves with cells to say that they are interested.

-    Each cell has 2 lists of listeners waiting for the following types of notification.
+    Each cell has 2 lists of listeners waiting for notifications.
+    Each list is for listeners interested in a specific type of cell change.
+The 2 types are:

     1. Cell candidate removed.